 For marketers this means that they can reach a broad range of audiences while ensuring that their video content stays evergreen and more findable than it would be on Facebook or Instagram.
-To explore this further, let’s take a detailed look at how to run virtual events on YouTube Live and more importantly, how it compares to Eventtia.
+To explore this further, let’s take a detailed look at how to run virtual events on YouTube Live and more importantly, how it compares to event management platform Eventtia.

 What is YouTube Live?